-The womenswear tailoring brands for easing back into the office
+Tailored suits for easing back into office life

-Kwaidan Editions, Eftychia and Wright Le Chapelain are reconfiguring officewear archetypes for a new era
+Add some structure to your wardrobe with tailored suits from Kwaidan Editions, Eftychia and Wright Le Chapelain, who are reconfiguring officewear archetypes for a new era

 Once an innately masculine domain, an expertly cut suit has long been a universally recognised signifier of style.
 Used often in uniforms, tailoring is a uniform itself, of sorts, in which the cut of a collar or the shape of a trouser-leg speaks quiet volumes about the person inside it.